 The last time I played Crysis, my computer exploded.
 This was back when I knew very little about building PCs, and had hooked up a powerful graphics card to an unbranded PSU below the recommended wattage.
 It worked at first, and I marvelled at the visuals.
 But then, after about ten minutes of play, there was a flash, a bang, and the faint smell of burning plastic.
 The screen went black and my brief love affair with the game was over.
 Crysis, and my own stupidity, had killed my PC.

 Crysis was, and still is, famously demanding.
 Even now, with a GTX 970, I can’t run it on max settings and maintain 60fps.
-For a game that’s almost a decade old, that’s absurd.
+For a game this old, that’s absurd.
 But that’s always been Crysis’s ‘thing’.
 “Yeah, but can it run Crysis?” became a joke in the PC hardware community.
 It’s a game that has the fans in most rigs spinning and wheezing to keep up.
 But it’s worth remembering that Crysis is also a really good first-person shooter.
 Well, for the first half of the game at least.

 Set on Ling Shan, a chain of tropical islands in the North Pacific, the game stars a squad of elite US soldiers equipped with high-tech nanosuits.
 These skin-hugging onesies grant the wearer superhuman abilities including running really fast, killing people with a single punch, turning invisible, and throwing chickens into the sea.
 The villains are the North Koreans, who have occupied the island and kidnapped a team of archaeologists who made a discovery that will, they say mysteriously, “change the world.”